tarantool/queue/README.md

 #### queue.done(space, id, ...)

-Mark a task as complete (`done`), but doesn't delete it.
+Mark a task as complete (`done`), but don't delete it.
-Replaces task data with the supplied fields.
+Replaces task data with the supplied fields ('...').

 ### Common functions (neither producer nor consumer).

 #### queue.dig(space, id)

-'Dig up' a buried task.
-Checks, that the task is buried.
+'Dig up' a buried task, after checking that the task is buried.
 The task status is changed to `ready`.

 #### queue.kick(space, tube [, count] )